Android Central Verdict

 While it's helpful that you have 12 different watch faces to choose from that come pre-installed on the watch, that's where your options end.
 Unfortunately, the Garmin Lily is not compatible with Garmin's Connect IQ app store.
 You'll be let down if you were hoping to download third-party watch faces, or any apps, for that matter.

 For some users, the main disadvantage of this smartwatch will be the missing features.
 Again, this is not a high-tech advanced fitness smartwatch with premium features.
 More importantly, it leaves out some basic features that many people have come to expect at this price point.
 You won't have built-in GPS, for starters.
 You'll need to carry your phone with you to use the connected GPS feature.
 On the smartwatch side of things, you don't get NFC payments or music storage.

-Since the Garmin Lily was released a year ago, the company has released numerous software updates to improve the user experience.
+Since the Garmin Lily was released a few years ago, the company has released numerous software updates to improve the user experience.
 The following updates have been made available for the Garmin Lily: